Asian Elephant News

 Kandula's New Chapter

 Kandula is heading to a new home!
-Our male Asian elephant will be departing the Zoo to be a part of the Species Survival Plan, which is vital to the conservation of elephants.
+Our male Asian elephant will be departing the Zoo to be a part of the Species Survival Plan.

 Bozie and Kandula